ZhangDreamer/Prototype-Inventory/README.md

 **To login as an admin** use username _Admin_ and password _root_

 **To login as a staff** register a user by clicking on the register button on the top right of the project website and proceed to login.
-You can also login with an already existing user.
+You can also login with an already existing user. eg. username _Mike_ and password _inventory1_

 ## Key Features